jbrussell/academic-kickstart/content/home/about.md

 # About Me

-I am a graduate student studying seismology at the Lamont-Doherty Earth Observatory at Columbia University.
-My research focuses primarily on surface-wave imagining of the oceanic lithosphere-asthenosphere system.
+I am a PhD student studying seismology at the Lamont-Doherty Earth Observatory at Columbia University.
+My research focuses primarily on surface-wave imaging of the oceanic lithosphere-asthenosphere system.